History of the Catholic Church and homosexuality: Influence of the Church Fathers

-The Catholic Church's position on homosexuality built on scripture and developed in substance from the teachings of the Church Fathers.
-This was in stark contrast to Greek and Roman attitudes towards same-sex relations including the "(usually erotic) homosexual relationship between an adult male and a pubescent or adolescent male" that is called pederasty.
+The Catholic Church's position on homosexuality developed in substance from the teachings and Scriptural interpretations of the Church Fathers.
+This was in stark contrast to Greek and Roman practice of pederasty, the "(usually erotic) homosexual relationship between an adult male and a pubescent or adolescent male".

 The early 2nd century treatise the Didache (which influenced thinking by early theologians) includes in a list of commandments: "You shall not corrupt boys."
 David F. Greenberg cites it as an example of early Christian writings that were "unequivocably opposed to male prostitution and pederasty—probably the most visible forms of homosexuality in their time".

 Clement of Alexandria (c.
 150–c.
 215) rebuked heathens for worshipping gods who indulged in debauching of boys.
 Eusebius of Caesarea (c.
 260/265–339/340) wrote of God "having forbidden all unlawful marriage, and all unseemly practice, and the union of women with women and men with men".

 The Apology of Aristides of Athens, presented to Emperor Hadrian around 117–138 CE (himself homosexual), scorned the practices and acts of the Greek pagans who worshiped gods some of whom "polluted themselves by lying with males".

 Basil of Caesarea (c.329 or 330–379) was among the first to talk about penalties, advising in a letter that "He who is guilty of unseemliness with males will be under discipline for the same time as adulterers."
 Taking Basil's lead, Gregory of Nyssa's Canonical Letter to Letoius of Mytilene (Epist. canonica 4, 390 CE) also prescribes the same period of penance for adultery and for "craving for the male".